ads-mirrors/auditing.cybersecurity-evaluation-tool-cset/install-and-troubleshooting-guides/enterprise_install.md

   ![](img/figE23.PNG)

 ## CSET Installation

+### For IIS Hosting:
 1. Re-open Windows Server Manager (see below).
-Double-click on “IIS” on the left.
-Then, right-click on the server name and click “Internet Information Services (IIS) Manager.”
+Double-click on "IIS" on the left.
+Then, right-click on the server name and click "Internet Information Services (IIS) Manager."

 ![](img/figE24.PNG)